Return to Take Action!

 We encourage you to select a few extra points from below to personalise your email.

 Imagine if you could rent a home and could just trust it was energy efficient, climate resilient and comfortable, that it was cheap to run, that it was clean and not relying on dirty gas, that you knew the energy rating of all of your appliances, what energy efficiency features your home has and the energy performance rating of the house itself – and that you would have an idea about how much you’d expect to pay for electricity on top your rent!
 However, there is currently no incentive for landlords to improve the efficiency of properties they rent out to people.
 How hot or cold a rental home gets during summer and winter is just as important as using clean renewable energy.
-But it seems the Government wants us to continue sleeping with pet dogs to keep warm!
+But it seems the Government thinks it’s okay for the health of renters to be compromised, without more standards to ensure homes are a livable temperature.

 The Queensland government has previously updated the rental law regulations so that rental properties are now required to meet improved minimum housing standards for safety, security and reasonable functionality, which will come into effect for new tenancies from 1 September 2023, and all tenancies from 1 September 2024.
 Unfortunately, the Government missed an opportunity and failed to include energy efficiency or thermal comfort under these minimum standards, meaning many rental properties are still way too hot to be healthy in summer and too cold in winter.